What Are the Legal Requirements for a Handicap Parking Space?

-If you have a disability or mobility issues, you can acquire a handicap parking placard or plate that allows you to park in designated disabled parking spaces.
+If you have a disability or mobility issues, you can acquire a handicap parking placard or plate that allows you to park in designated handicap parking spaces.
 Under the Americans with Disabilities Act (ADA), there are minimum standards that must be legally met for disabled parking.
 Here’s what you need to know about those federal guidelines that help make getting around a little easier those with disabilities.

 What Are The Legal Requirements For A Handicap Parking Space?